gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 # Abstract API  {#abstract-api}

-This section describes and abstract API that is needed between a key establishment part and the DTLS 1.3 protection chunk.
+This section describes an abstract API that is needed between a key establishment part and the DTLS 1.3 protection chunk.
 This is an example API and there are alternative implementations.